Himawawi/Friend-Pf/README.md

-Website done with just HTML and CSS
+Website created with just HTML and CSS as a Portfolio.